For AI-fluent professionals

 Introductions.

-Your story, and how AI fits in.
+Your story, and how AI fits into your work.

-Questions and conversation.
+Open questions and honest conversation.

 The best guides are not the most impressive on paper.
 They are the ones who can show a teenager what building with AI actually looks like in the real world.